Category Archives: Norwegian Royals

 Hedwig Elisabeth Charlotte in 1774; Credit – Wikipedia

 In July 1775, there were signs that Hedwig Elisabeth Charlotte was pregnant.
-It was hoped that the succession problem was solved and prayers were held in the churches.
+It was hoped that the succession problem would be solved and prayers were held in the churches.
 However, there was no pregnancy.
 The news of the false pregnancy made King Gustav III decide to consummate his marriage and provide an heir to the throne himself and the future King Gustav IV Adolf was born in 1778.

 Their marriage was distant and both Carl and his wife had extramarital affairs.
 Carl and Hedwig Elisabeth Charlotte eventually had two children – one stillborn and one who lived only six days.